ukhc/mariadb-docker/README.md

 sed -i '' 's/password:.*/password: Base64EncodedPassword/' yaml.tmp

-# don't forget to modify the readiness probe with the new password
+# don't forget to modify the liveness and readiness probes with the new password
 sed -i '' 's/-padmin/-pYOURNEWPASSWORD/' yaml.tmp

 # base64 decode the password, if you need to see what it is